-This policy applies to all employees, volunteers, contract staff and students associated with Roswell Park.
+This policy applies to all employees, volunteers, contracted staff, board members, contractors, vendors, and students associated with Roswell Park.

 C. ADMINISTRATION

 This policy will be implemented by the Board of Directors and the President & CEO, through the Corporate Compliance Officer, the Corporation's General Counsel and other administrative and managerial staff of Roswell Park.